 In contrast to Aloha, Square POS systems have few barriers to entry—namely, Square POS systems offer more affordable options than Aloha POS systems.

-The cost of Square POS hardware can range anywhere from free to $999, while the transaction fees will either be an even 2.75% or 2.5% + $0.10 per transaction.
-Conversely, Aloha prices aren’t even available on the NCR website.
+As for hardware, the cost of Square POS hardware can range anywhere from free to $999, depending on the specific terminal you choose.
+Conversely, Aloha prices for software, hardware, or payment processing aren’t even available on the NCR website.

 Be sure to note, though, that four of the five POS hardware options that Square offers will also require an additional device—like a tablet or a smartphone—to function.
 As such, if your business doesn’t already have access to one of these devices, you’ll need to calculate that into Square’s total cost for your business.

 Similarly, Clover POS systems offer more affordable POS system options, and they’re much more transparent about costs than Aloha POS systems are.
 Unlike Square POS, however, none of the Clover POS systems will require you to come to the table with a smart device for their POS systems to be fully functioning.